aws-samples/sample-Serverless-Cost-Effective-Data-Archiving-Restoration/README.md

 - All Lambda functions, AWS Batch jobs, and other resources use least-privilege IAM roles.
 - IAM roles are scoped to only necessary permissions for services like S3, DynamoDB, SNS, and ECR.
-- AWS managed policies are replaced with scoped custom policies.
-- Wildcards are avoided unless technically necessary (e.g., for VPC Lambda ENIs) and justified via comments.

 ### ✅ Network Security